mdn/content/files/en-us/web/css/cross-fade()/index.md

 ## Syntax

-> **Warning**: The specification and current implementations have different syntaxes.
+> **Warning:** The specification and current implementations have different syntaxes.
 > The specification syntax is explained first.

 ### Specification syntax